sixeyed/dak4.net/slides/sections/dotnet-linux.md

 SQL Server is supported on Linux too now, and Microsoft publish a Linux Docker image.

-The [NATS](https://hub.docker.com/_/nats) message queue and the [Traefik](https://hub.docker.com/_/traefik) reverse proxy are also multi-arch images on Docker Hub, so we can use the same image names in Linux container mode to work with the Linux variants.
+The [NATS](https://hub.docker.com/_/nats) message queue is a multi-arch images on Docker Hub, so we can use the same image name in Linux container mode to work with the Linux variant.

+And we van use the official [Traefik](https://hub.docker.com/_/traefik), [Elasticsearch](https://hub.docker.com/_/elasticsearch) and [Kibana](https://hub.docker.com/_/kibana) images.

 So we have everything we need to deploy the app to Kubernetes.